 Kindergarten and first grade students check out one or two books per week depending on the time of year.
 They usually turn in the book within a week.
 Books are late or overdue if they have not been turned in within two weeks.

-Second through sixth grade students check out a teacher specified number of books.
+Second through fifth grade students check out a teacher's specified number of books.
 Books are late or overdue if they have not been turned in within two weeks.

 Caring for Library Books